 - Bearnaise – add tarragon to the hollandaise

-- Maltaise – add the juice of blood orange
+- Maltaise – add the juice of a blood orange

-- Choron is a variation of béarnaise without tarragon or chervil, plus added tomato purée or tomato juice
+- Choron – a variation of béarnaise with tarragon and the addition of tomato purée

-- Paloise – is a version of béarnaise with mint substituted for tarragon
+- Paloise – is a version of béarnaise with mint substituted for the tarragon

-Create a ban marie by placing a large bowl over a saucepan of simmering water, making sure that the bowl is not in contact with the water.
+Create a bain marie by placing a large bowl over a saucepan of simmering water, making sure that the bowl is not in contact with the water.

 When this has cooled slightly, put the yolks in a clean stainless steel bowl and strain the vinegar reduction into the egg yolks, making sure that the vinegar isn't too hot as the vinegar will cook the egg yolks too quickly.

 Whisk the egg yolks and vinegar together over a very gentle heat.

 Take the melted butter and slowly start adding this to the eggs & vinegar until reaching the desired consistency (which isn't too thick).
 Once the desired consistency is reached, season with lemon juice, salt and pepper.